SergiosKar/Robotic-Arm/README.md

 # Robotic-Arm

-## The goal of the project was to study the behaviour of a 4-dof robotic arm/
+## The goal of the project was to study the behaviour of a 4-dof robotic arm

 To simulate the robotic arm , we used Matlab with Corke's robotic toolbox.